 The Pit Lane Channel has had the following changes during the course of the season:

 - The channel was made available on F1 TV for the first time – Exclusively for F1 TV, World Feed support race commentator Alex Jacques provides commentary on the Pit Lane Channel, with the advantage of being able to refer to what’s happening on the on-boards in the additional 2 PIP boxes.
 Jacques originally commentated only on the race, however part-way through the season he started commentating on qualifying as well.
-Free Practice sessions have no commentary.
+Free Practice sessions have no commentary (except for a trial during the Mexican Grand Prix where Alex Jacques & Will Buxton commentated together on Friday).
 Other broadcasters who offer the channel broadcast it with no commentary for all sessions.

 - A few races into the season (after the Canadian Grand Prix), numbers were added to the 3 PIP boxes to aid identification.
 Box 1 still always shows the World Feed, and Boxes 2 and 3 show additional footage, mostly on-boards.